x-9917638/train-to-Atlassa/README.md

 - Accuracy: How likely the attack is to hit
 - Effect: Any additional effects that the skill inflicts.

+## Sections
+The game is comprised of 4 sections, which group multiple carriages together.
+Each section unlocks new skills, items, bosses and enemies.

+To proceed to the next section, the player must defeat the boss in the current section.

+## Carriages
+Each "room" that the player progresses through is a carriage.
+There are four types of carriage:
+- Ally: Has a 50% chance to have an ally in the carriage
+- Normal: 1-2 Enemies will be in this carriage
+- Challenge: 3-4 Enemies will be in this carriage
+- Boss: 1-2 Bosses will be in this carriage

+Each carriage has a chance to have up to 2 items on generation.

+## Winning
+The player wins once the last boss, located in Carriage 8 of Section 4, has been defeated.

 ## Items
 Items are scattered amongst carriages in Train to Atlassa, and the player can attempt to find them using the *explore* command.

+The explore command has a 50% chance to fail.
+If it does, the items are removed from the carriage.

 Items are split into 3 categories: Armor, Weapons, Consumables.